 Calathea Ornata Bright Indirect Light

-As location plays a big role, as seen with the right place, it helps provide your princess with the right temperature.
-Choose a spot with a temp between 65° to 85° F. Now; this royalty plant does not enjoy temperatures dropping below 60°F. So no cold drafts, venting systems, or Air-conditioners.
+Location plays a significant role when choosing the best spot with light to keep your plant happy.
+It needs the right temperature.
+Choose a place with a temp between 65° to 85° F. The Pinstripe Calathea does not enjoy temperatures dropping below 60°F—so no cold drafts, venting systems, or Air-conditioners.